aalsaadi3/MEVN-Full-Stack-Development/README.md

 # MEVN-Full-Stack-Development

+Terms & Conditions

-NOTE: Some material may be redacted in accordance with Academic Integrity guidelines.
+Some material may be redacted in accordance with Academic Integrity guidelines.
+Intended viewers are prospective employers or coworkers assessing skills and not students trying to plagiarize.
 Full code is available for presentation per request during interviews or for reference in potential work scenarios.

+Description

-Basic Grocery Application with Filter functionality using the MongoDB - Express.JS - Vue.JS - Node.js stack
+Basic Grocery Application with Filter functionality using the MongoDB - Express.JS - Vue.JS - Node.js stack.